Last Updated on May 31, 2023

 What is selbstständig, Unternehmer, Honorar, Firma in Germany

 Bilingual child speech development

 - Who is eligible for German citizenship thanks to parents or ancestors

 - Preferential categories – who can apply for German citizenship ahead of time

 - Who can apply German citizenship under the general procedure

 - What papers do you need for German citizenship

 What do they offer

-Reduce the period of residence to 5 years, for especially worthy applicants to 3 years.
+Reduce the period of residence to 5 years, for especially worthy applicants with German level C1 to 3 years.